 London EC1V 0HB

-Dr Mel Bunce is the Deputy Head of the Department of Journalism and the Director of Undergraduate Studies in Journalism.
-Her research examines the international news system, focusing on journalism practice, media freedom, and the reporting of Africa and humanitarian crises.
+Professor Mel Bunce is the Head of the Journalism Department and the Deputy Dean of the School of Communication & Creativity at City, University of London.
+She is a researcher and media commentator focusing on changing journalism practice, media freedom, and the reporting of Africa and humanitarian crises.

-Dr Bunce is currently working on two research projects.
-First, she is the Principal Investigator of the project: 'Promoting media freedom in a time of crisis' funded by a GCRF/AHRC Urgency Grant, with an international research team based in the UK, Sudan and the Philippines.
-Second, she is working on an AHRC-funded project about humanitarian journalism, looking at the funding, production and impact of media reports about humanitarian crises.
+Mel is the Principal Investigator of a major project, 'Promoting media freedom in a time of crisis' funded by a GCRF/AHRC Urgency Grant, with an international research team based in the UK, Sudan and the Philippines ( www.pressfreedom.co.uk ).
+She is also researching humanitarian journalism, focusing on the funding, production and impact of media reports about humanitarian crises.

-Her previous research examined the work of foreign correspondents in Africa and the way that culture, power, technology and economics shape news narratives about the African continent.
-This included extensive fieldwork with foreign correspondents in Sudan, Uganda, Kenya, Nigeria and Senegal.
+Her previous work examined the work of foreign correspondents in Africa and the way that culture, power, technology and economics shape news narratives about the African continent.
+This included extensive fieldwork in Sudan, Uganda, Kenya, Nigeria and Senegal.
 In 2016 she co- edited 'Africa’s Media Image in the 21st Century' (Routledge) on the media representation of Africa.

-Before coming to City, Dr Bunce taught at Birkbeck, University of London and at the University of Otago.
+Before coming to City, Mel taught at Birkbeck, University of London and at the University of Otago.
 She also worked as a columnist / media commentator in the UK, Ireland and New Zealand.
 She continues to do media commentary for a range of international and national outlets.

 - DPhil in Politics (No corrections), University of Oxford, United Kingdom, 2013